Ear Hustle brings you the daily realities of life inside prison shared by those living it, and stories from the outside, post-incarceration.

 The Inside Team

-Ear Hustle's distinct sound design is a team effort, from Pat Mesiti-Miller (Producer and Sound Design Support), inmates Antwan Williams and David Jassy, and others working in the media lab.
+Ear Hustle's distinct sound design is a team effort, from Pat Mesiti-Miller (Producer and Sound Design Support), inmates Antwan Williams (Ear Hustle Co-creator) and David Jassy, and others working in the media lab.

-Ear Hustle is supported by: Radiotopia's Julie Shapiro (Executive Producer), Curtis Fox (Senior Producer), Rahsaan “New York” Thomas (Producer), Bruce Wallace (Producer), John “Yahya” Johnson (Producer) and Erin Wade (Digital Producer).
+Ear Hustle is supported by: Radiotopia's Julie Shapiro (Executive Producer), Curtis Fox (Senior Producer), Bruce Wallace (Producer), John “Yahya” Johnson (Producer) and Erin Wade (Digital Producer).
+Big thanks to Lt.
+Sam Robinson and Warden Ron Davis at San Quentin State Prison for their support of the show.

 Two weeks between episodes is an eternity!
 Why does it take so long?